zuplo/docs/articles/guides/proxy-a-simple-get-request.md

+---
-# Proxy a simple GET request
+title: Proxy a simple GET request
+---

 ## Test it out by proxying a web page